Enter a majestic Arabian adventure at Abu Dhabi’s latest cultural and architectural attraction to open its doors, Qasr Al Watan.

 Don’t forget to take a closer inspection of the metallic cubes in each corner of the Great Hall.
 Although to my mind they looked a little out of place in the setting, inside they each have different art installations that children especially will enjoy.

 Strollers are available to hire at the visitor centre for 40AED or you can take your own.
 Remember you will need to board a coach to get between the visitor centre entrance and the Palace, so make sure your stroller is easily collapsible.
 You can take them throughout most parts of the

 Qasr al Watan Library

 The Library is adjacent to the Palace, although the entrance is separate.
 You are welcome to tour the ground floor as part of your standard entry ticket.

 Those only wanting to visit the library can do so for free after registering at the Visitor Centre.

 The Library contains over 50,000 books covering a wide range of fields from archaeology and history through to culture, arts and humanities.

 There are gift shops at the conclusion of your Palace tour and at the visitor centre where you first entered (here’s where you collect those souvenir photos).
 There is a cafeteria at the end of the tour too but it looked to not be operational yet at the time we visited (late March 2019).
 We will update shortly with more information on dining options.

-Practical things to know visiting Qasr al Watan
+Practical things to know about visiting Qasr al Watan

 - Open daily